Serlo Logo The Open Learning Platform

 If the exponent is reduced by one, that means that the number is divided by the base.
 For positive exponents you already know this, and it is also true for negative exponents.

-Here you see the division procedure for a general number .
-Starting from , after division steps, you will find the above formula.
+Here you see the division procedure for a general number a.
+Starting from a0=1, after k division steps, you will find the above formula.

 Examples: